Birkbeck2/web-development/workshops/objects/index.md

 ## Part 1: Practical

-The practical part of today’s workshop is contained in two files, “shapes.js” and “extraColors.js”.
+The practical part of today’s workshop is mostly in one file, “shapes.js”.
+Download it to get started.

+There are some optional steps at the end that also require two other files:
+“extraColors.js” and “package.json”.
 Download both files or copy-paste into your own versions to get started.
 Then follow the instructions in “shapes.js”.

 [Download shapes.js](https://github.com/Birkbeck2/web-development/blob/main/workshops/objects/starter-files/shapes.js)